BeyondTimeAxis/BeyondTimeAxis.github.io/aao/contest/5/README.txt

 The PC-98 aesthetic was difficult to pull off, and to be honest, I'm not fully happy with how it turned out, since the AA-style art doesn't necessarily lend itself well to that style.
 Obviously the visuals don't adhere to PC-98 color palette rules perfectly.
 I experimented with some that did and they ended up looking awful.
 They would need to be designed from the ground up with that in mind for them to work well, but I didn't have the time or energy to draw new art for every single character (although I pretty much did for some of them), as well as drawing entirely new backgrounds that would fit the character palettes, so I tried to make do with what I could.

 For those unfamiliar with Policenauts, it actually has almost nothing in common with this project in its current form, aside from the name being an homage and it being set in space.
 It's about a detective who investigates space crimes.
-A common hallmark of Kojima games is the bizarre fusion of wacky borderline nonsensical antics, and relatively serious political commentary.
+A common hallmark of Kojima games is the bizarre fusion of wacky borderline nonsensical antics, and relatively serious political intrigue.
 I tried to maintain somewhat of a presense for both of those elements at least.
-After some fleshing out, this idea of mine morphed from "Kojima makes Ace Attorney" to the Kojima influence just being a small part of it.
+After some fleshing out, this idea of mine morphed from "Kojima makes Ace Attorney" into the Kojima influence just being a small part of it, with the focus shifting primarily to the mecha aspect.
 I started putting a lot of my soul into this project and making it about everything that I love.
 When you're as antisocial as me, that can sometimes backfire, and I knew full well that the venn diagram of Ace Attorney fans and hardcore mecha fans had very little overlap.
 In the end, the strongest influence on this project is probably the Super Robot Wars series.
 It's actually hard to go 5 minutes in this case without stumbling upon a very unsubtle reference to some mecha or sci-fi anime or another.
 Some things are considered a "love letter to a genre", but this is more like "standing outside the genre's window with a boombox."
 I'm sure people who wanted more of a mystery focus will be disappointed, but maybe this will serve as a gateway drug to indoctrinate some AA fans into the mecha genre.
 At the very least, I hoped it could capture the feeling of playing a silly 90s PC-Engine adventure game.